REPORT: 2025 Annual ProcureCon Chief Procurement Officer (CPO) Report

 2. Triggering Events

-The clause outlines specific events or actions that trigger indemnification.
+The section outlines specific events or actions that trigger indemnification.
 Common triggers include breaches of contract, negligence, or misconduct.

 3. Duration